Voice over casting: things to do, mistakes to avoid

 What mistakes should be avoided?

 If you're asked for a link to your demo, as I already said, it's not a link to a Youtube, Vimeo or Dailymotion video (really?
 Dailymotion???), a clip on Soundcloud, or to the homepage of your website.
-It's a DIRECT link to your downloadable demo, such as my commercial French voice over demo. my corporate voice over demo, or my voice overs in English with French accent demo.
+It's a DIRECT link to your downloadable demo, such as my commercial French voice over demo. my corporate voice over demo, or my voice overs in English demo.

 If you don't have this option on your site, I would advise you very, VERY strongly to implement it.
 Why should you do this?
 Because when you receive a link that's just the home page of a website, you spend an inordinate amount of time browsing to find the demo that corresponds to the request, and that you need to be able to download to send to your customer.
 So we don't do it, because we don't have an inordinate amount of time.